What Are Agentic AI Systems and How Is SAP Using Them?

 Goal Decomposition

 Agentic AI handles complex objectives by breaking them into structured, trackable actions.
-In HR workflows, for example, an AI agent can monitor recruitment progress, assess engagement levels, and interpret sentiment in candidate feedback — helping teams focus on the right hires while supporting retention.
+In HR, for example, an agent can monitor recruitment progress, assess engagement levels, and interpret sentiment in candidate feedback.
+It helps teams focus on the right hires while keeping retention on the radar.

 Autonomous Decision-Making

-AI agents make operational decisions independently, within predefined parameters.
-They can approve recurring invoices, sort service requests, or escalate issues based on urgency — without needing human input each time.
+AI agents make operational decisions on their own, within predefined parameters.
+Approve recurring invoices.
+Sort service requests.
+Escalate issues based on urgency.
+No human input needed each time.
+This is where the real time savings come from.

 Context Awareness

 AI agents operate with full awareness of surrounding business conditions.
-They gather live signals from systems — inventory availability, customer priority levels, past interactions — to ensure every decision reflects the current state.
+They pull live signals from systems: inventory availability, customer priority levels, past interactions.
+Every decision reflects the current state.

 Continuous Feedback Loop

 Agentic systems learn from the outcomes of each action.
-By evaluating results and adjusting future behaviour, they improve precision, responsiveness, and alignment with business goals over time.
+They evaluate results and adjust future behaviour, getting more precise over time.
 This is what separates them from rule-based automation: they get better.
+Continuously.

 What Benefits Does Agentic AI Deliver in Enterprise Environments?